VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 Some will ever let you go above 100% to make each repeat get *louder*.
 This can get really crazy, so be prepared to quickly go "oh shit!" and turn it back down!

-To see a good use of this in practice, check out [My Secret Guitar Pad Patch from the 1990's (Youtube, Dan Worrall)](https://www.youtube.com/watch?v=l9uX_slwbzk), where he Inversely links volume and delay feedback.
+To see a good use of this in practice, check out [My Secret Guitar Pad Patch from the 1990's (Dan Worrall)](https://www.youtube.com/watch?v=l9uX_slwbzk), where he Inversely links volume and delay feedback.

 ### Vintage Delays